 Everybody has a story!
-Mine began years ago in Maywood, Illinois, born as part of a duet known as The McKinney Twins.
+Mine began years ago in Maywood, Illinois, born as part of a duet known as the McKinney Twins.
 Determined to be a writer, I got a degree in English from the University of Illinois, but several years later, I “. . . took the road less traveled,” and discovered that I could combine my love for nature with the smiles of young children.
 My environmental portrait business was born.
-Two years later, I began photographing weddings, and have spent 30 years capturing the emotions of couples starting their lives together.
+Two years later, I began photographing weddings, and have spent more than 30 years capturing the emotions of couples starting their lives together.
 Destination weddings took me throughout the United States and gave me a chance to combine two of my passions — photography and travel.

 But my greatest passion in this chapter of my life is for humanitarian photography.
 There’s a line in a popular Christian song that says, “Break my heart for what breaks Yours. . .”
 By traveling to areas of need, I’m able to use the gifts God has given me to share the stories of those who need a voice.
-I have wept with mothers waiting for their children to receive much-needed cleft-lipt and palate surgery in the Philippines . . . laughed with children in a orphanage in the sand dunes of Peru . . . danced with barefooted women in a tiny village in Malawi . . . and sat silent with the people of New Orleans after their homes had been destroyed by Hurricane Katrina.
+I have wept with mothers waiting for their children to receive much-needed cleft-lipt and palate surgery in the Philippines . . . laughed with children in orphanages in the sand dunes of Peru and the mountaintop of Haiti . . . danced with barefooted women in a tiny village in Malawi . . . and sat silent with the people of New Orleans after their homes had been destroyed by Hurricane Katrina.
 I have learned MUCH from them all, and have passionately shared their stories with my heart and my camera.

-So what’s YOUR story?
+So, what’s YOUR story?